 "I just want to go out there and pitch the best I can" said Kay.
 "Just go out there and dominate."

 "It's cool.
 It's really special.
 I'm excited about it.
 It should be a lot of fun to pitch against some of the best players in minor leagues."

 Returning pitchers include Harol Gonzalez and Mickey Jannis.
 Binghamton's bullpen looks rather experienced and talented, highlighted by Stephen Villines and Ryder Ryan.

-The bullpen isn't the only experienced group on this team.
-First year skipper Kevin Boles will lead a highly experienced coaching staff, all who are new to Rumble Town.
+However, the bullpen isn't the only experienced group on this team.
+First-year skipper Kevin Boles will lead a highly experienced coaching staff, all whom are new to Rumble Town.
 Boles, 43 will take the reigns of the Rumble Ponies following a five-year stint managing the Pawtucket Red Sox (AAA).
 Baseball America recognized him in 2018 as the International League’s Best Managerial Prospect.
-Double-A baseball is still a familiar place for him, Boles managed in the Eastern League with the Portland Sea Dogs from 2011 through 2013.
+Double-A baseball is still a familiar place for him.
+Boles managed in the Eastern League with the Portland Sea Dogs from 2011 through 2013.

 .@RumblePoniesBB first-year manager Kevin Boles spent over a decade managing in the Boston Red Sox organization.
 He stepped down after the 2018 season.
 Here's his answer to why he left Boston and why he felt the New York Mets organization is a great fit for him. pic.twitter.com/y2RSLytnMv— Kiley Farrell (@KileyFarrellTV) April 2, 2019

 "Double-A is a different challenge" said Boles.
 "With Triple-A they've been there before.
 They have more experience.
 Where in Double-A ,most of them have not seen the Major Leagues yet.
 Each player is unique.
 Learn your audience and know how to speak to each one of them individually.
 Again, a great opportunity and I'm excited to be here."